 Horror Hotel, AKA City of the Dead (1960)

 Satanic Sommelier: Chardonnay, chilled. aka The City of the Dead.
 Features Christopher Lee (you will find his presence occurs often in our list!) as a college professor with more than a dabbler’s interest in Witchcraft.
+An atmospheric thriller that takes a cue from 1960’s PSYCHO in regards to the fate of it’s first main protagonist.
+Good atmospheric early piece of witchy cinema!

 Over-selling it a bit… but still a classic of occult horror genre.